neynt/notes/pets.md

 ### litter boxes

 There are four litter boxes: common washroom, laundry area, living room, and master bathroom.
-Each should be scooped daily, and fully changed monthly.
+Each should be scooped daily, and fully changed monthly or whenever you notice it's nasty.

 1. Get green waste bag from under the kitchen sink.
 2. For each litter box: